 In order to facilitate the review of the effectiveness of internal control required by the Accounts and Audit Regulations 2015, it is necessary to complete a review of the effectiveness of its internal audit.
-The latest review was completed in two parts:

-- An internal self-assessment review against 'proper practice' consisting of the Public Sector Internal Audit Standards and the Local Government Application Note. - An External Quality Assessment by a qualified, independent assessor from outside of the organisation, which is a periodic requirement of the Standards.
+The latest review was completed as an internal self-assessment against 'proper practice' consisting of the Public Sector Internal Audit Standards and the Local Government Application Note.
+Internal Audit was subjected to an External Quality Assessment in 2018 by a qualified, independent assessor from outside of the organisation, which is a periodic requirement of the Standards.